 - 1. Core courses - The student who failed a course exam will get one opportunity per academic year to re-sit that exam.
 If a student passed the initial exam the student cannot re-sit the exam.
-In case of a re-sit of a failed final grade, the highest grade counts. - 2.
+In case of a re-sit of a failed final grade, the highest grade counts.
+If the students fails both the initial course assessment and the resit in one academic year, two re-sit opportunities will be offered in each following academic year. - 2.
 Workshops, Skills Training, and Colloquia Students who failed an assignment or a task will have to complete a re-sit in the same academic year. - 3.
 Written assignments

-There will be one chance to redo written assignments (including the master's and minor's thesis) per academic year.
-Note that for the master's thesis, the re-sit is likely to take place within the next academic year.
+There will be one chance to redo written assignments (including the Master's and Minor's thesis) per academic year.
+Note that for the Master's thesis, the re-sit is likely to take place within the next academic year.
 This will consist of rewriting the relevant written assignment.
 A written assignment can be rewritten only when it has been turned in before the deadline and the student adhered to the guidelines, but has failed.